micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 Depending on the semaphore usage, it can start either with 0 (when used for synchronisation) or 1 (when used to protect a single shared resource).

-What a binary semaphore has in addition to a railway semaphore, is a signaling method (think of this mechanism as a loud horn used to wakeup the sleeping train driver, waiting for the semaphore).
+What a binary semaphore has in addition to a railway semaphore, is a signalling method (think of this mechanism as a loud horn used to wakeup the sleeping train driver, waiting for the semaphore).

 ### Counting semaphores